chousensha/chousensha.github.io/source/_posts/2014-05-21-resources-for-learning.markdown

 Everything you would like to know about SQLi, examples for each major database, advice on secure coding, query explanations, cheatsheets..amazing book

+* The Web Application Hacker's Handbook: Finding and Exploiting Security Flaws

+This is the most comprehensive reading for web application hacking that I've encountered.
+Definitely a must read.

+* The Hacker Playbook: Practical Guide To Penetration Testing

+One of the best penetration testing books that I've read.
+Very practical, gives examples of real world scenarios that were encountered in the author's career.
+What I liked most was the mention of additional valuable tools that should be added to one's arsenal (that don't come preinstalled on Kali, for example).

 I haven't even scratched the surface of what's available out there.
 But I hope this is a good starting point for other interested people.